- Oops!Something went wrong.Please try again later.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
-The TSR incorporates the value of any spin-offs or discounted capital raisings, along with any dividends, based on the assumption that the dividends are reinvested.
+It is important to consider the total shareholder return, as well as the share price return, for any given stock.
+Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, C&F Financial's TSR for the last 5 years was 65%, which exceeds the share price return mentioned earlier.
-The dividends paid by the company have thusly boosted the total shareholder return.
+As it happens, C&F Financial's TSR for the last year was 57%, which exceeds the share price return mentioned earlier.
+And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective